 The relationship can involve:

-1. You will complete a form with your careers adviser.
+1. You will complete a form with your employment adviser.
 This form is about you and what you would like to gain from a mentor.

 2. Your adviser will match you with a mentor.
-We will try to look for a mentor who is working in a field that you’re interested in, but we cannot guarantee this.
+We will try to look for a mentor who is working in a field that interests you, but we cannot guarantee this.
 It could take several months to find a suitable mentor.
 We will keep you updated.

 4. You will then have meetings with your mentor.

-5. Your adviser will give you a call each month to see how mentoring is going.
+5. Your adviser will contact you each month to see how mentoring is going.

 6. When the mentoring ends, we will ask you for feedback.